mdjones/EmHonaiseDaisySP/projects/InitQuant/README.md

 Implementation of JW-Modules <https://github.com/jeremywen/JW-Modules/>
 Quantizer for the [patch.Init()](https://electro-smith.com/products/patch-init).

-All knobws are scaled counter clockwise to clockwise
+All knobs are scaled counter clockwise to clockwise

 * CV_1: Root note knob.
 Select root note chromatically from C to B
 * CV_2: Scale kbob: See: QuantizerUtils.ScaleEnum